 Boostability: Giving Small Businesses an Online Boost

-In today’s world, consumers expect businesses to have an active presence online—and that includes small businesses.
+In today’s world, consumers expect businesses to have an active presence online—and that includes small business.
 It doesn’t matter if you’re the handyman down the street or owner of the local pizza joint, your customers (and potential customers) expect you to be online.
 Let’s face it—the internet is as important today as the Yellow Pages were in the past.
 And if you’re not listed, consumers won’t find you.

 But creating and maintaining an online brand can be overwhelming, especially for the small business owner who has limited time and cash.
 From SEO to social media to online reviews, there’s a lot to figure out—and a lot to get right.
 So, what’s a small business without the resources of a larger business to do?